omeka/Documentation/source/Reference/libraries/globals/get_view.rst

     Get the view object.

-    Should be used only to avoid function scope issues within other theme helperfunctions.
+    Should be used only to avoid function scope issues within other theme helper functions.

     :returns: Omeka_View